robertiagar/robertiagar.com/_posts/2016-10-09-shooting-film-with-the-nikon-fm-slr-camera.md

 ### Test of time

 Nikon created the FM to be their entry level consumer cameras, --much like the D3000/D5000 series of today's DSLR.
 Being an almost 40 year old camera, I'd say it stood up the test of time, granted I don't know how much the preivous owner used it.
-My model has been bought from a Yard sale for $20.00.
+My model has been bought from a yard sale for $20.00.
 It came with a lot of accesorries and equipment:

 * A carrying bag
 * A Vivitar Flash